NicPWNs/random-unicode-emoji/README.md

 ## Updating on NPM

-After making changes like adding ne emojis, you'll need to republish it on npm so that users can update to it
+After making changes like adding new emojis, you'll need to republish it on npm so that users can update to it

 - Bump up the `version` number in `package.json`
 - Open the repo folder in terminal